manuelbarzi/neoland-bootcamp-202209/staff/yubal-hormiga/project/doc/README.md

 ### Use Cases

 User
-- Create a note
+- Create a appoiment
-- Create a expenditure
+- Create a spent
-- Update a note
+- Update a appoimment
-- Updte a expenditure
+- Update a spent
-- Delete a note
+- Delete a appoiment
-- Delete a expenditure
+- Delete a spent
 - View profile